eprbell/rp2/docs/output_files.md

 The summary sheet contains the total for the tax year.
 This is what is normally reported as "miscellaneous income" (雑所得).
 However, it may be reported as business income in certain circumstances.
 Please do your own research.

 ## Unrealized Gains (Open Positions Report Output)
-The open_positions_us.ods output file is an ODS-format spreadsheet designed to provide information on assets with non-zero crypto balances including gains and losses.
+The open_positions.ods output file is an ODS-format spreadsheet designed to provide information on assets with non-zero crypto balances including gains and losses.

 The report contains:
 * a Legend sheet containing the accounting method and the meaning of each column and keyword